woo2071/tabpfn-extensions/CONTRIBUTING.md

 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate

+# Lightweight install for extension development
+pip install -e ".[dev]"  # Only installs base requirements

-# Install for development with all dependencies
+# OR full install with all dependencies (may take longer)
 pip install -e ".[dev,all]"

-# Install pre-commit hooks
-pre-commit install
 ```

 2. **Create your extension package**: